 See, for example: http://www.sqlskills.com/blogs/kimberly/the-accidental-dba-day-20-of-30-are-your-indexing-strategies-working-aka-indexing-dmvs/.

-I won't cover these basic metrics, but instead refer you to Brad McGehee's article, Brad's Sure Guide to SQL Monitor 3.0, which offers good coverage of the data the tool collects and reports.
-Instead, I'll offer a brief example that demonstrates the value of this sort of tool in allowing easy analysis of multiple metrics, over the same period.
+I won’t cover these basic metrics, but instead refer you to the article, SQL Server Performance Troubleshooting with SQL Monitor 4, which offers good coverage of the data the tool collects and reports.
+Instead, I’ll offer a brief example that demonstrates the value of this sort of tool in allowing easy analysis of multiple metrics, over the same period.

 As discussed earlier, it is rarely possible to diagnose a SQL Server performance problem from a single metric.
 It’s when we have a means to compare various metrics over the same timeframe that diagnostic analysis becomes much simpler.